kayafat/PuzzleBuzzle/README.md

 # PuzzleBuzzle
 A game where you have to complete a puzzle!

-To play the game, make sure to choose on which platform you want to play.
-You can either play on your PC or on your mobile device (iPad recommended)

-On PC you can simply download the folder and open the index.html.
-Therefore you can easily play the game and choose your difficulty.

 To play on mobile devices:

  1. Copy the following git-repository-url: